-The Top Ten Secrets for Financial Success
+The Top Ten Secrets for Financial Goals

 Instead of sharing all 40 secrets, I am going to share what you need to know to finally take control of your finances this year.
 For a more thorough understanding of how ancient Jewish wisdom can improve your finances, career, and personal life, add Business Secrets from the Bible to this month’s reading list.